fusionengine-org/fusion/README.md

 <a href="https://github.com/fusionengine-org/fusion"><img alt="Lines of code" src="https://www.aschey.tech/tokei/github/fusionengine-org/fusion"></a>
 </p>

 Fusion is a game engine for creating graphical applications using OpenGL and the programming language Python.
 It provides a simple coding interface for creating windows, rendering graphics, and handling user input.
 It is and engine to create games fast and easy!

-### **We also recommend a Go Game Engine called [Vuelto, which is a fast and lightweight Game Engine, made with usabillity in mind.
-It is a better alternative to Fusion.](https://github.com/vuelto-org/vuelto)**

 ## 🗜️ Table of Contents
 - [Website](https://fusion-engine.tech/)